-\ Less than 1% of the outstanding shares of common stock.

-(1) If no address is given, the named individual is an officer or director of Provectus Pharmaceuticals, Inc., whose business address is 7327 Oak Ridge Highway, Knoxville, TN 37931.

-Shares of common stock that a person has the right to acquire within 60 days of March 31, 2012 are deemed outstanding for computing the percentage ownership of the person having the right to acquire such shares, but are not deemed outstanding for computing the percentage ownership of any other person.
-Except as indicated by a note, each stockholder listed in the table has sole voting and investment power as to the shares owned by that person.

-As of March 31, 2012, there were 110,935,981 shares of common stock issued and outstanding.

-Dr. Dees' beneficial ownership includes 4,493,750 shares of common stock subject to options which are exercisable within 60 days.

-Mr. Culpepper's beneficial ownership includes 3,497,958 shares of common stock subject to options which are exercisable within 60 days.

-- Dr. Scott's beneficial ownership includes 55,996 shares of common stock held by Scott Family Investment Limited Partnership, a limited partnership established for the benefit of Dr. Scott's family, and 4,450,000 shares of common stock subject to options which are exercisable within 60 days. - Dr. Wachter's beneficial ownership includes 4,867 shares of common stock held by the Eric A. Wachter 1998 Charitable Remainder Unitrust and 1,824,248 shares of common stock subject to options which are exercisable within 60 days. - (8) Mr. Smith's beneficial ownership includes 50,000 shares of common stock subject to options which are exercisable within 60 days. - Dr. McMasters' beneficial ownership includes 200,000 shares of common stock subject to options which are exercisable within 60 days. - Includes 14,515,956 shares of common stock subject to options and warrants which are exercisable within 60 days. - Based on a Schedule 13G/A filed with the SEC by Revelation Special Situations Fund Ltd (formerly named Osmium Special Situations Fund Ltd) (the "Fund"), Revelation Capital Management Ltd (formerly named Osmium Capital Management Ltd) (the "Manager"), and Chris Kuchanny on February 14, 2012, to our knowledge, each of the foregoing entities and individual beneficially own 4,052,323 shares of common stock and warrants to purchase up to 1,750,000 shares of common stock.
-The amount and percentage disclosed in the table assumes the exercise of the warrants.
-The Fund and the Fund's investment manager, the Manager, share voting and dispositive power over the shares held directly by the Fund.
-Mr. Kuchanny, as a principal of the Manager, shares voting and dispositive power over the shares reported by it.
-Each of the Manager and Mr. Kuchanny disclaims beneficial ownership of these securities (except to the extent of any pecuniary interest therein).
+- \ Less than 1% of the outstanding shares of common stock. - (1) If no address is given, the named individual is an officer or director of Provectus Pharmaceuticals, Inc., whose business address is 7327 Oak Ridge Highway, Knoxville, TN 37931. - (2) Shares of common stock that a person has the right to acquire within 60 days of April 1, 2013 are deemed outstanding for computing the percentage ownership of the person having the right to acquire such shares, but are not deemed outstanding for computing the percentage ownership of any other person.
+Except as indicated by a note, each stockholder listed in the table has sole voting and investment power as to the shares owned by that person. - (3) As of April 1, 2013, there were 124,550,960 shares of common stock issued and outstanding. - (4) Dr. Dees' beneficial ownership includes 4,543,750 shares of common stock subject to options which are exercisable within 60 days. - (5) Mr. Culpepper's beneficial ownership includes 3,497,958 shares of common stock subject to options which are exercisable within 60 days and 266,666 shares of common stock issuable upon the exercise of warrants. - (6) Dr. Scott's beneficial ownership includes 55,996 shares of common stock held by Scott Family Investment Limited Partnership, a limited partnership established for the benefit of Dr. Scott's family, and 4,500,000 shares of common stock subject to options which are exercisable within 60 days. - (7) Dr. Wachter's beneficial ownership includes 4,867 shares of common stock held by the Eric A. Wachter 1998 Charitable Remainder Unitrust, 1,824,248 shares of common stock subject to options which are exercisable within 60 days and 666,666 shares of common stock issuable upon the exercise of warrants. - (8) Mr. Smith's beneficial ownership includes 100,000 shares of common stock subject to options which are exercisable within 60 days. - (9) Dr. McMasters' beneficial ownership includes 250,000 shares of common stock subject to options which are exercisable within 60 days. - (10) Mr. Koe's beneficial ownership includes 50,000 shares of common stock subject to options which are exercisable within 60 days, 150,000 shares of common stock held by Vekoe Partners LLC, of which Mr. Koe is an affiliate, and 200,000 shares of common stock issuable upon the exercise of warrants.
+Mr. Koe disclaims beneficial ownership of the shares held by Vekoe Partners LLC except to the extent of his pecuniary interest therein. - (11) Includes 15,899,288 shares of common stock subject to options and warrants which are exercisable within 60 days.